 The green cave also includes the ‘Secret of Lanzarote’!

 5 || Jameos del agua

 Jameos del Agua is famous for the cave lake with a thousand of little white albino crabs.
-Those crabs make it seem that there are loads of little cristals sparkling in the water.
+Those crabs make it seem that there are loads of little crystals sparkling in the water.
 The second part of Jameos del Agua is the King’s Pool.
-A bright, bright blue swimming pool, that is unfortunately only there for decoration, even though you may really feel to plunge in.
+A bright, bright blue swimming pool, that is unfortunately only there for decoration, even though you may feel to plunge in.

 6 || Teguise sunday market